Foundation / Corporation

-Awards of $2,000 to Ontario individuals, organizations, enterprises, and collaborations in eligible locations to honor outstanding work in the local community and nonprofit sector.
-The financial prize will be directed to the registered charity of choice of individual awardees.
-Eligible nominees include nonprofits, charities, individuals, businesses, social enterprises, and education and government sector organizations.
-Applicants must be in the London, Elgin, Oxford, and Middlesex areas.
+Awards of $2,000 to Ontario nonprofit organizations, charities, individuals, businesses, enterprises, and government organizations in eligible locations to honor outstanding work in the local community and nonprofit sector.
+The monetary prize will be directed to the registered charity of choice of individual awardees.
+Applicants must be located in the London, Elgin, Oxford, and Middlesex areas.

 Community Innovation Award: Nominees for this award have recognized new and better ways to address a need in the community despite the many demands, and sometimes too few resources.
 Nominees have found innovative, creative and efficient solutions to make a difference in the lives of others.
 The innovative efforts have had a positive impact on the community.

 Community Impact Award: Nominees for this award recognize new and better ways to address a need in the community despite the many demands, and sometimes too few resources available.
 Their efforts have a positive and meaningful impact on the broader community, resulting in clear and measurable change.
 Nominees in this category demonstrate a commitment to building relationships and collaborating meaningfully with the individuals and communities they serve.
 They have changed the culture of their organization or worked towards shifting systems by listening to the voices in their community and involving them in solutions and/or processes.

 Community Leadership Award: Nominees for this award stand out because of exceptional professional and/or volunteer achievements in the community, which are above and beyond the role in a paid position.
 The integrity, dedication, ingenuity, and leadership are undeniable throughout the notable contribution to a nonprofit and/or not-for-profit social enterprise.
 These nominees embody the spirit of the community and, through actions and accomplishments, are an inspiration to others.